 I’m personally very hesitant about chasing the markets here and have taken some profits in my 401k.
 That said, I also hate missing out on a potential “too the moon” scenario where stocks continue to percolate higher.
 Stocks generally always overshoot on the upside and downside thanks to greed and fear.

-So what is a late and greedy investor supposed to do in this environment where the S&P 500 is close to 2,100 and the Dow Jones is over 17,000 as of 12/1/2014?
+So what is a late and greedy investor supposed to do in this environment where the S&P 500 is close to all time highs in 2015?
 Hedge of course!

 A WAY TO LIMIT RISK WHILE BUYING STOCKS AT RECORD HIGHS